codewithcheese/obsidian-header-level-icons/README.md

 Uses a `::before` selector to add a SVG background in place of the header fold icon.

-Sets the header icon to be transparent so that it can still be clicked on.
+Sets the default header fold to be transparent so that it's still clickable not covering the header level icon.

 When the header is folded it is rotated 90deg and made darker.